the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Let's approach the filter function in a different way this time.
-We want to define the filter argument, the function that is passed to the filter function, outside of the ES6 class component.
-There we don't have access to the state of the component and thus we have no access to the `searchTerm` property to evaluate the filter condition.
-We have to pass the `searchTerm` to the filter function and have to return a new function to evaluate the condition.
-That's called a higher-order function.
+We want to define the filter argument, which is the function passed to the filter function outside the ES6 class component.
+We don't have access to the state of the component, so we have no access to the `searchTerm` property to evaluate the filter condition.
+This means we'll need to pass the `searchTerm` to the filter function, returning a new function to evaluate the condition.
+This is called a higher-order function.

-Normally I wouldn't mention higher-order functions, but in a React book it makes total sense.
 It makes sense to know about higher-order functions, because React deals with a concept called higher-order components.
 You will get to know the concept later in the book.
 Now again, let's focus on the filter functionality.

 First, you have to define the higher-order function outside of your App component.

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 # leanpub-start-insert
 function isSearched(searchTerm) {